GoogleCloudPlatform/ramble/_sources/dev_guides/application_dev_guide.rst.txt

 It can be useful to test an ``application.py`` while developing it, to make sure it behaves as expected.
 This section will describe how you can interact with the various parts of an application definition file.
+This section will provide you with tips to help accelerate development and testing of an application development file

 ^^^^^^^^^^^^^^^^^^^^^^
 Generating Experiments